If you can say one, two, three, that is a good start.

 - 2026 = twenty twenty-six

-This is very common in everyday English.
+This is very normal in spoken English.

 Examples: